dorsphil/zipline-capstone/documentation/README.md

 8. Deliveries where delivery time preceded order time (131 records, 0.33% of data) were excluded from analysis as logically invalid.

-#####   DASHBOARD WEBSITE
-A localhost dashboard website was built with three pages:

-**1. Overview Page**

-- Total deliveries
-- Total facilities served
-- Estimated lives saved
-- Project introduction narrative

-**2. Impact Page**
-- Regional and district delivery coverage
-- Facility type distribution
-- Emergency response insight

-**3. Products Page**
-- Breakdown of delivered product types
-- Emergency product analysis
-- Product importance explanations

-Visualizations were created using Chart.js.

-**Conclusion**
-This project demonstrates how data can be used to tell a compelling story about healthcare logistics, operational efficiency, and life-saving impact.
-By combining clean SQL analysis with an intuitive dashboard, the project highlights Zipline’s role in strengthening healthcare delivery across Ghana.

 **Dorsphil Osei Asuming Animwaa**
 **Data Analyst Intern**